nogibjj/jd_mini_proj6/README.md

+# Mini Project Week 11
+Using the plotters crate to graph functions.
+Current code graphs the quadratic function

 # Mini Project Week 10
 A command line tool that takes in a user passed String, and returns analysis on the sentiment of the text.
 The analysis consists of the overall sentiment score, as well as a list of the words considered as either positive or negative, provided that there are any.